espruino/EspruinoDocs/boards/Bangle.js.md

 <a name="lcd"></a>LCD Screen
 ---------------------------------

-Bangle.js displays the REPL (JavaScript console) by default, so any calls like `print("Hello")` or `console.log("World")` will output to the LCD when there is no computer connected via Bluetooth or [Serial](#serial-console).
+Bangle.js displays the REPL (JavaScript console) if `Debug Info: show` has been set in settings.
+If enabled, any calls like `print("Hello")` or `console.log("World")` will output to the LCD when there is no computer connected via Bluetooth.
 Any errors generated when there is no connection will also be displayed on the LCD.

 ### Graphics